Robotics & Motors

 We are working with schools who are already using the Robo HAT MM1 (and autonomous cars) as educational tools in school programs and workshops.
 This started in Sydney, Australia and is expanding rapidly around the world to Shenzhen, China and Hong Kong.

 One of the core drivers of this project was the changing curriculum in Australian schools - all students must now learn to code as part of their technology course (this change came through in January 2019).
 Project Based Learning (PBL) - learning through doing or creating something seems to be the best way to teach students programming.
 We wanted to create a platform that could be used to learn the very basics of programming, all the way up to robotics and autonomous cars and beyond!
 The Robo HAT MM1 is one of the ways we hope to achieve better programming education in schools.

-CircuitPython is one of the key parts to enable this, as students can start learning the basics of Python and then advance up to more complicated tasks.
+CircuitPython and MakeCode are key parts to enable this, as students can start learning the basics of Python and then advance up to more complicated tasks.

 Robo HAT MM1 works with RaspberryPi, Jetson Nano, and standalone.
 Board revision 6 seen here.

-With support for major existing platforms, you are guarenteed to get your project up and running as fast as possible.
+With support for major existing platforms, you are guaranteed to get your project up and running as fast as possible.

 We designed Robo HAT MM1 to work with a wide range of software libraries, to enable anyone to build the project they want.
 This flexibility also means that Robo HAT MM1 is well-suited to a wide variety of use-cases.